Personal relationships of Michael Jackson

 In July 2009, it was revealed Jackson's will named Diana Ross as the next-in-line guardian for his children, after his mother, Katherine.
 In September 2009, Rabbi and author Shmuley Boteach released a book titled The Michael Jackson tapes, based on taped conversations he had with Jackson in 2001.
 It included Jackson's thoughts on personal relationships in general and specific ones.
 His romantic feelings for two famous friends were widely cited in the media; when asked if he got jealous when his long-time friend Elizabeth Taylor dated other men, he replied, "Yes and no. I know that if we ever did anything romantically, the press would be so mean and nasty and call us the Odd Couple.
 It would turn into a circus and that's the pain of it all."
-It is speculated that Jackson might have dated nine women throughout his career, apart from Lisa Marie Presley and Debbie Rowe, including former model Tatiana Thumbtzen and the actress Elizabeth Taylor, per various media outlets.
+It is speculated that Jackson might have dated nine women throughout his career, apart from Lisa Marie Presley and Debbie Rowe, including former model Tatiana Thumbtzen and Taylor, per various media outlets.
 In 1993, Jackson was accused of sexually abusing the child of a family friend.
 The lawsuit was settled out of civil court; Jackson was not indicted due to lack of evidence.
 In 2005, he was tried and acquitted of further child sexual abuse allegations and several other charges.
 The FBI found no evidence of criminal conduct on Jackson's behalf in either case.